Tool-Augmented Retrieval

 Thought: I need to find the population of Tokyo to answer this comparison question.
 Action: Search[population of Tokyo 2024] Observation: Tokyo has a population of approximately 14 million in the city proper...
 Thought: Now I need the population of New York for comparison...

 ReAct has become a foundational pattern for LLM-based agents, and its influence extends well beyond retrieval: the interleaving of reasoning and action is now the standard paradigm for autonomous LLM agents across domains (web browsing, code generation, task completion).
-The key insight is that explicit reasoning traces help the model maintain state, plan ahead, and recover from errors -- capabilities that are diminished when the model acts without thinking.
+The key insight is that explicit reasoning traces help the model maintain state, plan ahead, and recover from errors, capabilities that are diminished when the model acts without thinking.

 TALM: Tool Augmented Language Models

 Parisi et al. (2022) (Parisi et al., 2022) proposed TALM, which iteratively fine-tunes language models on tool-use examples generated by the model itself.
 Starting from a few seed examples of tool use, TALM generates additional tool-use examples, filters them for correctness, and uses the filtered examples for further fine-tuning.
 This bootstrapping approach scales more easily than human-supervised methods and demonstrated that tool-use capability improves with both model scale and the number of bootstrapping iterations.
+Compared to WebGPT, which relies on costly human trajectories and reward modeling, and to Toolformer, whose self-supervised filtering is a single pass over the corpus, TALM occupies a middle ground: it amortizes supervision through repeated self-generation and filtering, trading per-example human cost for additional training iterations.

 Function Calling and Structured Tool Use

-The practical deployment of tool-augmented LLMs has converged on function calling -- a structured interface where the model outputs a JSON-formatted function call (specifying the tool name and arguments), the system executes the function, and the result is fed back to the model.
+The practical deployment of tool-augmented LLMs has converged on function calling, a structured interface where the model outputs a JSON-formatted function call (specifying the tool name and arguments), the system executes the function, and the result is fed back to the model.
 OpenAI's function calling API, Anthropic's tool use, and Google's function calling have standardized this interface, making tool augmentation accessible to application developers.

 Limitations of Tool-Augmented Approaches